redis-collections/redis-collections/docs/index.rst

     This can lead to some incompatibilities with Python's ``dict`` - see `issue 25 <https://github.com/honzajavorek/redis-collections/issues/25>`_.

 *   Storing a mutable object (like a ``dict``, ``list``, or ``set``) in a ``Dict`` can lead to surprising behavior.
-    If you retrieve the object and then modify it you must explicitly store it again for changes to persist - see `issue 26 <https://github.com/honzajavorek/redis-collections/issues/25>`_.
+    If you retrieve the object and then modify it you must either explicitly store it again for changes to persist, or use the `sync` method.

 *   Support for Python 3 is in progress.
 Please `report <https://github.com/honzajavorek/redis-collections/issues>`_ any issues you find.